Oftatkofta/cellocity/docs/validation.rst

 Both ``Anlyzers`` produce results close to the expected, but the ``OpenPivAnalyzer`` has a tendency to underestimate the speed and has greater variance.

 Monolayers growing on hydrogel are seldom completely planar and portions are often out of focus during imaging.
 This phenomenon has also been captured in the dataset.
-If we draw a visulaization of the flow generated superimposed on the background ``Channel`` we can study this phenomenon on more detail.
+If we draw a visulaization of the flow generated superimposed on the background ``Channel`` we can study this phenomenon in more detail.

 .. figure:: _static/40X_vector_panels_compare.png
     :align: left